 Image Source: https://unsplash.com/photos/ea-R-jkCQNM

 Another corner of the medical community that’s no stranger to misinformation is pharmaceuticals.
-However, the pharmaceutical industry itself has a spotty record regarding perpetuating false claims, especially where alternative medicine is concerned.
+However, the pharmaceutical industry has a spotty record regarding perpetuating false claims, especially where alternative medicine is concerned.
 And the misinformation paper trail is relatively substantial — take, for example, the tobacco industry, which spent years using misdirection and blatantly false claims to avoid regulatory scrutiny and negative press.
 Various documents uncovered by reporters indicate that tobacco and pharmaceutical companies worked together for decades to downplay the harmful effects of nicotine.

 Generally speaking, an overdose occurs when a patient has ingested an excessive and dangerous dose of a drug.
-But that’s not the entire story, and the word itself may even be misleading: An “overdose” of substances like caffeine, kratom, and psilocybin mushrooms may cause some discomfort, but most patients will walk away from the experience unharmed.
+But that’s not the entire story, and the word itself may even be misleading: An “overdose” of substances like caffeine, kratom, and psilocybin mushrooms may cause some discomfort, but most patients will walk away from experience unharmed.
 For the sake of transparency, the word “overindulgence” might be better suited in these instances, as overdose typically implies death.

 Seeking COVID Cures in a Sea of Falsity